2025 Los Angeles Rams season: Week 1: vs. Houston Texans

-Wide receiver Puka Nacua caught 10 passes for 130 yards, including a 24-yard reception to convert a critical third down in the final minutes to seal the Rams' season-opening game at SoFi Stadium.
-In a low-scoring defensive battle against the defending AFC South champions, the Rams fell behind 6–0 midway through the second quarter before taking a 7–6 when running back Kyren Williams scored on a 1-yard run that capped a 9-play, 65-yard drive.
+Wide receiver Puka Nacua caught 10 passes for 130 yards, including a 24-yard reception to convert a critical third down in the final minutes to seal the Rams' season opening game at SoFi Stadium.
+In a low-scoring defensive battle against the defending AFC South champions, the Rams fell behind 6–0 midway through the second quarter before taking a 7–6 lead, when running back Kyren Williams scored on a 1-yard run that capped a 9-play, 65-yard drive.
 Though the Texans regained the advantage with a field goal on the final play of the first half, the Rams retook the lead for good on their opening possession of the third quarter, driving 68 yards in five plays before quarterback Matthew Stafford found tight end Davis Allen in the corner of the end zone for a 13-yard touchdown pass.
 Stafford, who completed 21 of 29 passes for 245 yards with no interceptions, became the 10th quarterback in NFL history to surpass 60,000 career passing yards.
 Wide receiver Davante Adams had four receptions for 51 yards in his Rams debut.
 With just over four minutes remaining in the game, the Rams appeared ready to put the game away with a deep drive down to the Houston 12-yard-line where tight end Colby Parkinson was separated from the ball after a short catch.
-The Texans's final offensive drive covered 57 yards down to the L.A.
-25 when Houston QB C.J.
-Stroud found backup running back Dare Ogunbowale for a short gain.
-As Ogunbowale dived for extra yardage, he was confronted by Rams linebacker Nate Landman, who punched out the ball, which was then recovered by defensive tackle Braden Fiske, and Los Angeles ultimately ran out the clock.
+The Texans' final offensive drive covered 57 yards down to the Rams' 25 when Houston quarterback C. J. Stroud found backup running back Dare Ogunbowale for a short gain.
+As Ogunbowale dived for extra yardage, he was confronted by Rams linebacker Nate Landman, who punched out the ball, which was then recovered by defensive end Braden Fiske, and Los Angeles ultimately ran out the clock.
 Landman, who shared the team lead in total tackles (10) with safety Kamren Curl, was named NFC Defensive Player of the Week in leading a Rams defense that added three sacks and an interception.